contentful/cf-graphql/README.md

 ### Run it locally

 This repository contains a demo project.
-The demo comes with a web server (with [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS) enabled) providing the GraphQL endpoint but also [an in-browser IDE(GraphiQL)](https://github.com/graphql/graphiql).
+The demo comes with a web server (with [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS) enabled) providing the GraphQL, [an in-browser IDE(GraphiQL)](https://github.com/graphql/graphiql) and a React Frontend application using this endpoint.

 To run it, clone the repository, install dependencies and start a server: